Skip to content

 LangChain Tool Think Think Internal reasoning for main agent

-Postgres Chat Memory Postgres Chat Memory Maintains conversation history
+LangChain Memory Postgres Chat Memory/Engager Chat Memory Maintains conversation history

-Postgres Insert rows in a table Logs conversations to database
+PostgreSQL Insert rows in a table (multiple) Logs conversations and data

 External Services & Credentials Required